bersavosh/CygX-1_JMJ2021/README.md

 - Simulations in the paper made use of the [COMPAS](http://github.com/TeamCOMPAS/COMPAS) rapid population synthesis code.

 ## Citation:
-If the contents of this repository have been useful for your work, please cite the journal publication ([Miller-Jones et al. 2020]()) along with the zenodo DOI (bibtex format below).
+If the contents of this repository have been useful for your work, please cite the journal publication ([Miller-Jones et al. 2020]()) along with the dateset's DOI (available in bibtex format below).
 Additionally, in case of the stellar evolution or light curve synthesis, please cite the original publications mentioned above.

 ```bibtex
 @dataset{miller_jones_james_2020_3961240,